pingcap/tidb-insight/README.md

  - `collector`, providing system information, program versions, NTP status, partition statics and process statics of TiDB modules (if present), placed under `collector` sub-directory.
  - PD API output of `config`, `diagnose`, `health`, `hotspot`, `labels`, `members`, `operators`, `regions`, `regionstats`, `schedulers` and `status`, placed under `pdctl` sub-directory in JSON format.

+Using `-o` can set another location to store output data other than the default `data`.

 ### Examples

 A common combination of params that could be useful is: `insight.py -l --config-file`, with which the basic system information, TiDB modules' log files and several config files are collected.

 If you want to collect runtime information of a TiDB cluster from PD on a remote host (instead of running the scripts on that server), set `--pd-host` to the IP address or a resolvable hostname of that host.
 Additionally, if PD is listening on non-default port, use `--pd-port` to set it.

 System log is not collectd by default, even if `-l` is set.
-If it's needed, use `-l --syslog` to enable it.
-Both `syslog` and `systemd-journald` log are supported, note that there is no content filter available for log files, thus enabling log file collection may leads to very large output size.
+If needed, use `-l --syslog` to enable it.
+Both `syslog` and `systemd-journald` log are supported and automatically detected, note that there is no content filter available for log files, thus enabling log file collecting may leads to very large output size.

 ## Intergration with Ansible

 The tidb-insight project is designed to intergrate with [tidb-ansible](https://github.com/pingcap/tidb-ansible) playbooks.

-TO DO: Documents / Links to Documents of using tidb-insight with tidb-ansible.
+TO DO: Add documents / links to documents of using tidb-insight with tidb-ansible.

 ## Insight